John Ursua

-John Ursua (born January 17, 1994), nicknamed J-Dub, is an American football wide receiver who is a free agent.
-He played college football at Hawaii.
+John Ursua (born January 17, 1994), nicknamed "J-Dub", is an American professional football wide receiver.
+He played college football for the Hawaii Rainbow Warriors.

 Early life

 Ursua was born in Kailua-Kona, Hawaii on January 17, 1994, and is the youngest of five children to Larry and Laurie Ursua.
 Ursua was a multi-sport athlete in high school earning a total of 12 varsity letters in football, baseball, and track and field.
 He attended Kealakehe High School in Kailua-Kona, Westlake High School in Saratoga Springs, Utah, and ultimately graduated from Cedar High School in Cedar City, Utah in 2012.

 College career

 Ursua was an accomplished quarterback during his high school football career.
 He was rated by Rivals.com as the Number 10 prospect and by 247Sports as the Number 18 prospect for the state of Utah.
 Initially, Ursua verbally committed to BYU during his sophomore year at Westlake High School.
-Norm Chow, who was Utah’s offensive coordinator at the time, discovered Ursua's talents as a wide receiver.
-After Chow was named Hawaii’s head coach in December 2011, he offered a scholarship to Ursua.
+Norm Chow, who was Utah's offensive coordinator at the time, discovered Ursua's talents as a wide receiver.
+After Chow was named Hawaii's head coach in December 2011, he offered a scholarship to Ursua.
 In between high school graduation and the start of his collegiate football career, Ursua served on a two year mission for the Church of Jesus Christ of Latter-day Saints to Paris, France.